Brad Freeman

 This blog was written by Lachlan Godding, SenseOn Security Analyst.

-SenseOn has analysed various strains of malware using OneNote as the delivery vector.
+To help security teams combat risk from malicious OneNote files, SenseOn has analysed various strains of malware using OneNote as the delivery vector.
 We observed these samples in attack campaigns globally throughout early 2023.

-This article will discuss the trends observed across these samples, and how SenseOn leveraged our state-of-the-art telemetry to gain insight into this attack vector.
+This article will discuss the trends observed across these samples and how SenseOn leveraged our state-of-the-art telemetry to gain insight into this attack vector.

-To bypass these protection mechanisms, malicious scripts are being embedded within OneNote ‘.one’ files by threat actors, which are delivered to targets as part of attack campaigns.
 When opened, the malicious file delivers a second-stage payload.
-We observed Remote Access Trojans (RATs), such as AgentTesla and AsyncRAT, using this delivery mechanism throughout December of 2022.
-In recent months, other malware strains have become more prevalent among malicious OneNote payloads including Emotet, IcedID and Qakbot.
+We observed Remote Access Trojans (RATs), such as AgentTesla and AsyncRAT, using this delivery mechanism throughout December 2022.
+In recent months, other malware strains have become more prevalent among malicious OneNote payloads, including Emotet, IcedID and Qakbot.

 Analysing the malicious script in a text editor, it is observed leveraging PowerShell to execute a Base64 encoded command.
 The output of this command is written to a file located at ‘C:\programdata and subsequently executed.